Guest House (TV series): Mr. Shameem

-Mr. Sharneem (played by Khalid Hafeez) is the founder and owner of the guest house.
+Mr. Shameem (played by Khalid Hafeez) is the founder and owner of the guest house.
 Although he is very faithful to his wife, she always suspects him of having an affair or having another wife, mostly because he likes to flirt and has been caught doing so on many occasions, especially with small-time female celebrities who stay at the guest house.
 He is very stingy and doesn't like his wife's occasional shopping sprees, which are the main cause of their domestic problems.

 Mr. Shameem is a good businessman.
 He is always ready to please his guests and tries to meet their often outrageous demands.
 He is a strict taskmaster and often deducts small amounts from the salaries of his employees in order to punish them.

 Unlike his employees, he does not like to get involved in his guests' personal problems.
 However, he often finds himself in situations where he has to get involved to bail out his employees and save the reputation of his guest house.

 Mrs. Raheela Shameem

-Mrs. Shameem (played by Sarwat Ateeq) is the wife of Mr. Shameem and is always addressed as Mrs. Shameem, never by her first name, except in episode 3, where an old college friend reveals her first name to be Raheela.
+Mrs. Shameem (played by Sarwat Ateeq) is married to Mr. Shameem and is always addressed as Mrs. Shameem, never by her first name, except in episode 3, where an old college friend reveals her first name to be Raheela.
 She is very outspoken and has no qualms about expressing her opinions, even if it means disapproval of the guests.
 She has almost the same powers in the matters of the guest house as her husband, but she scarcely uses them.
 She loves shopping and complains that her husband is stingy and doesn't support her shopping.
 She is often nostalgic about her youth and remembers the long hair she used to have.
 She is compassionate and easily gets involved in the personal matters of the guests.
 She often takes sides with the women in huests' domestic disputes.
 She can easily find the reflections of her own personal life in the personal problems of others.

 She is very soft on the employees, often takes their side, and tries to stop her husband from punishing them.
 She even hid Rambo in a room when he was fired by her husband.
 Later, she persuaded Mr. Shameem to rehire him.